This lesson covers the factors that affect the observed airspeed and nose attitude at the stall.

 Loading, or load factor, is the name given to the force/acceleration that the aeroplane must support, for example, in pulling out of a dive.
 When you ride a roller coaster, at the bottom of the dip you feel heavier, as you're pushed into your seat by the force/acceleration of changing direction.
-You haven't actually gained weight, but it feels that way.
-For an aeroplane this is often referred to as apparent weight, or G, and this increase in apparent weight increases the requirement for lift, and thus it increases the stall speed.
+For an aeroplane, this is often referred to as apparent weight, or G, and this increase in apparent weight increases the requirement for lift, and increases the stall speed.

 ↑ apparent W → ↑ L → ↑ VS

 If the aeroplane could climb vertically there would be no requirement for lift at all.
 So when thrust is inclined upwards, it decreases the requirement for lift and reduces the stalling speed.
 In addition, the slipstream generated by having power on increases the speed of the airflow and modifies the angle of attack (generally decreasing it) over the inboard sections of the wing.
 The increased airspeed increases the lift and reduces the aeroplane's stall speed, and the modified angle of attack increases the nose-high attitude (see Figure 1).

 Flap increases lift and therefore the stalling speed is reduced.
 However, flap also changes the shape of the wing, and this results in a lower nose attitude at the stall.

 The effect of flap on the lift/drag ratio should be revised, with particular emphasis on the reason the flap is raised gradually during stall recovery.

 Although flap increases lift, it also increases drag – generally, about the first 15 degrees of flap increases lift with little adverse affect on the L/D ratio.
 It should be appreciated however, that any use of flap will decrease the L/D ratio.